UKNCSP/CMIP7-AFT-Support/Experiment_Guidance.md

 > [!NOTE]
 > This guidance is set-up with the main purpose of providing guidance on running Assessment Fast Track simulations.
 It may be of use however of course to the Community MIPs and they are welcome to use our best practice.
 We have generalised content where appropriate with this in mind.

-## Experimental design configuration
+## General experimental design considerations

 Although the experimental protocol is set out by the MIP, in practice there are model-specific decisions which need to be made, to interpret and implement the design for our model.

 1. Interpret experiment design specification.
    * Discuss non-trivial choices with other MIP leads to ensure consistency between MIPs where appropriate.
-   * Document decisions on the CMIP7 github repository; for example, you could create a wiki page for your MIP.
+   * Document decisions on a CMIP7 github repository; for example, you could create a wiki page for your MIP.
 1. Develop any MIP-specific code
    * Lodge code in relevant model trunk (UM, NEMO, ...) to ensure that all CMIP7 code has been through appropriate review, and for future-proofing.
 1. Define diagnostic setup.